Your Victorian Seniors Card means you can enjoy discounted travel in Victoria and Australia-wide.

 How do I get a seniors myki?

-- From a myki machine located at all train stations and major tram and bus interchanges.
+- From myki machines at selected train stations and stops.

 Remember - it's a condition that you carry your Seniors Card at all times when travelling on public transport as proof of your concession entitlement.